Blind LDAP Injection

 Automation and Scripting

-Manual testing is time-consuming.
+Manual testing is time-consuming and impractical for large-scale attacks.
 Attackers use scripts to:

 import requests